anton-k/reader-pattern-servant-app/README.md

 The function `initLog` hides dependency on mutable interface in the logger. and we have to face the reality of `isVerbose` mutable `TVar`-state.
-But whaat if it was also an interface?
+But what if it was also an interface?

 It can be done this way: